Hoodlums attack home of popular APC musician in Kano – The Sun Nigeria

 From Desmond Mgboh, Kano

-Hoodlums believed to be sympathizers of the New Nigeria People Party have set ablaze the Zoo Road residence of a popular pro-All Progressives Congress musician, Dauda Kahutu.
+Hoodlums believed to be sympathisers of the New Nigeria People Party (NNPP), yesterday, set ablaze the Zoo Road residence of a popular pro-All Progressives Congress (APC) musician, Dauda Kahutu.

 Kano State Commissioner of Police, Mohammad Gumel has also equally tasked residents of the state to abide by the dusk-to-dawn curfew while expressing fear that criminally minded people were planning to take advantage of the gatherings to attack innocent citizens.

-“The Command wishes to reiterate that a better way to celebrate election victory is for the celebrants to avoid the use of violence or vandalism; instead should always engage in peaceful and non-destructive conduct” he stated in a statement.
-End.
+“The command wishes to reiterate that a better way to celebrate election victory is for the celebrants to avoid the use of violence or vandalism; instead, should always engage in peaceful and non destructive conduct,” the statement noted.